Jony-S/Jony-S.github.io/_posts/2019-11-20-reflection.markdown

 Personally I enjoyed the creation of ssg, especially with the support for markdown language.

-#### What is robots.txt and how have you configured it for your site?
+### What is robots.txt and how have you configured it for your site?

 It is a text file placed on a web server, that informs webcrawlers what files to access.
 Or if they should access at all or everything.

 I have allowed full access, with the exception for two folders.

-#### What is humans.txt and how have you configured it for your site?
+### What is humans.txt and how have you configured it for your site?

 This is also a text file, that is added to the project for knowing the people behind the website.
 I have added myself as chef of this project with thanks to LNU for your support.

-#### How did you implement comments to blog posts?
+### How did you implement comments to blog posts?

+I used a tutorial on Youtube as a guide "How to add Disqus comments to Jekyll Blog - Tutorial 9" First I registered at Disqus and then copied the given code in the bottom of src/_layouts/_post.html.
+Additionally I added 'comments: true', on line 3 in the same module.

-#### What is Open graph and how do you make use of it?
+### What is Open graph and how do you make use of it?

 2010 Facebook created Open graph, which is a protocol that allows web pages to be represented as items in a social graph.
 The purpose is to optimize links, i.e. highlight the main content of your website as well as control what you want to be displayed.

-By adding relevant information, such as image, title, url and type, you have higher chance to interest users and clicking to your website.
+By adding relevant information, such as image, title, url and type, you have higher chance to interest users clicking to your website.